-- Charges for benefits, care or services payable by or under MSP, PharmaCare, Hospital Programs, or any public or tax supported agency.
-This applies in all cases, whether a claim is made or not. - 2.
-Charges for benefits, care or services payable by or under any other authority such as ICBC, travel insurance plans, etc. This applies in all cases, whether a claim is made or not. - 3.
-Charges for a physician except as described in Eligible Expenses for Out-of-Province/Out-of-Country Emergencies. - 4.
-Charges for Dental services except as described in Eligible Expenses for Dentist. - 5.
-Expenses attributed to, or caused by, occupational disabilities which are covered by WorkSafe BC. - 6.
-Charges for services and supplies of an elective (cosmetic) nature. - 7.
-Expenses resulting from war or an act of war, participation in a riot or civil insurrection, or commission of an unlawful act. - 8.
-Expenses resulting from an injury or illness which was intentionally self-inflicted, while sane or insane - 9.
-Any portion of a specialist's fee not allowable under MSP due to non-referral, or any amount of fees charged by any practitioner in excess of the recognized fees for such service. - 10.
-Charges for batteries and re-charging devices. - 11.
-Expenses related to the repatriation of a deceased employee and/or dependent. - 12.
-Expenses related to pregnancy when incurred by a pregnant person while travelling outside of Canada within 21 days of the expected delivery date. - 13.
-Expenses related to eye examinations. - 14.
-Expenses not specifically covered under the Pacific Blue Cross contract or this booklet. - 15.
+- Charges for benefits, care or services payable by or under MSP, Pharmacare, Hospital Programs, or any public or tax supported agency.
+This applies in all cases, whether a claim is made or not. - Charges for benefits, care or services payable by or under any other authority such as ICBC, travel insurance plans, etc. This applies in all cases, whether a claim is made or not.

+- Charges for a physician except as described in Eligible Expenses for Out-of-Province/Out-of-Country Emergencies. - Charges for Dental services except as described in Eligible Expenses for Dentist. - Expenses attributed to, or caused by, occupational disabilities which are covered by WorkSafeBC (WSBC). - 6.
+Charges for services and supplies of an elective (cosmetic) nature. - Expenses resulting from war or an act of war, participation in a riot or civil insurrection, or commission of an unlawful act. - Expenses resulting from an injury or illness which was intentionally selfinflicted, while sane or insane. - Any portion of a specialist's fee not allowable under the MSP due to nonreferral, or any amount of fees charged by any practitioner in excess of the recognized fees for such service. - 10.
+Charges for batteries and recharging devices. - Expenses related to the repatriation of a deceased employee and/or dependent. - 12.
+Expenses related to pregnancy when incurred by a pregnant person while travelling outside of Canada within reasonable and customary limits

+21 days of the expected delivery date.

+- Expenses not specifically covered under the Pacific Blue Cross contract or this booklet. - 14.
 Services, medical supplies or equipment purchased from practitioners or providers who are considered by Pacific blue Cross to be ineligible or where Pacific Blue Cross refuses the claim based on their qualifications or conduct.